-- a) Discuss the significance of industry, sector and convergence.
-[3] - b) Evaluate the sources of competition in an industry or sector using Porter's five forces framework.
-[3] - Assess the contribution of the lifecycle model, the cycle of competition and associated costing implications to understanding competitive behaviour.^[3] - d) Analyse the influence of strategic groups and market segmentation.
-[3] - e) Determine the opportunities and threats posed by the environment of an organisation.
-[2]

-4. Marketing and the value of goods and services

-- a) Analyse customers and markets^[2] - Establish appropriate critical success factors (CSF) and key performance indicators (KPI) for products and services^[2] - c) Explore the role of the value chain in creating and sustaining competitive advantage.
-[2] - d) Advise on the role and influence of value networks.^[3] - e) Assess different approaches to benchmarking an organisation's performance.
-[3]

-5. The internal resources, capabilities and competences of an organisation

-- Discriminate between strategic capability, threshold resources, threshold competences, unique resources and core competences. - b) Discuss from a strategic perspective, the continuing need for effective cost management and control systems within organisations.^[3] - c) Discuss the capabilities required to sustain competitive advantage.
-[2]
+- a) Discuss the significance of industry, sector and convergence.[3] - Evaluate the sources of competition in an industry or sector using Porter's five forces framework.[3] - Assess the contribution of the lifecycle model, the cycle of competition and associated costing implications to understanding competitive behaviour.[3] - d) Analyse the influence of strategic groups and market segmentation.[3] - e) Determine the opportunities and threats posed by the environment of an organisation.[2] - 4.
+Marketing and the value of goods and services - a) Analyse customers and markets[2] - Establish appropriate critical success factors (CSF) and key performance indicators (KPI) for products and services[2] - c) Explore the role of the value chain in creating and sustaining competitive advantage.[2] - d) Advise on the role and influence of value networks.[3] - e) Assess different approaches to benchmarking an organisation's performance.[3] - 5.
+The internal resources, capabilities and competences of an organisation - a) Discriminate between strategic capability, threshold resources, threshold competences, unique resources and core competences.[3] - b) Discuss from a strategic perspective, the continuing need for effective cost management and control systems within organisations.[3]

-- Explain the impact of new product, process, and service developments and innovation in supporting business strategy. - e) Discuss the contribution of organisational knowledge to the strategic capability of an organisation.^[2] - f) Identify opportunities for managing the strategic capability of an organisation.^[2] - g) Determine the strengths and weaknesses of an organisation and formulate an appropriate SWOT analysis.
-[2]

-6. The expectations of stakeholders and the influence of ethics and culture

-- Advise on the implications of corporate governance on organisational purpose and strategy. - b) Evaluate, through stakeholder mapping, the relative influence of stakeholders on organisational purpose and strategy.^[3] - c) Assess ethical influences on organisational purpose and strategy.
-[3] - d) Explore the scope of corporate social responsibility.
-[3] - e) Assess the impact of culture on organisational purpose and strategy.^[3] - f) Prepare and evaluate a cultural web of an organisation.
-[2] - g) Advise on how organisations can communicate their core values and mission.
-[3]
+- c) Discuss the capabilities required to sustain competitive advantage.[2] - d) Explain the impact of new product, process, and service developments and innovation in supporting business strategy.[2] - e) Discuss the contribution of organisational knowledge to the strategic capability of an organisation.[2] - Determine the strengths and weaknesses of an organisation and formulate an appropriate SWOT analysis.[2] - 6.
+The expectations of stakeholders and the influence of ethics and culture - a) Advise on the implications of corporate governance on organisational purpose and strategy.[2] - b) Evaluate, through stakeholder mapping, the relative influence of stakeholders on organisational purpose and strategy.[3] - c) Assess ethical influences on organisational purpose and strategy.[3] - d) Explore the scope of corporate social responsibility.[3] - e) Assess the impact of culture on organisational purpose and strategy.[3] - f) Prepare and evaluate a cultural web of an organisation.[2] - g) Advise on how organisations can communicate their core values and mission.[3] - h) Explain the role of integrated reporting in communicating strategy and strategic performance.[2]